fkirc/embedded-capacitor/README.md

 This project enables an "embedded usage" of https://capacitorjs.com/ within existing native apps.
 It exists because of the following frustrating situation:

-- Capacitor 2.X provides only bad support for "embedded usage", but promised to deliver with Capacitor 3.X [https://github.com/ionic-team/capacitor/pull/3405].
+- Capacitor 2.X provides only bad support for "embedded usage", but promised to deliver with Capacitor 3.X: https://github.com/ionic-team/capacitor/pull/3405
-- Capacitor 3.X deliberately destroyed "embedded usage", but promised to deliver an embedded closed-source-solution [https://github.com/ionic-team/capacitor/issues/4343].
+- Capacitor 3.X deliberately destroyed "embedded usage", but promised to deliver an embedded closed-source-solution: https://github.com/ionic-team/capacitor/issues/4343

 For the time being, I consider Capacitor 2.X as more stable for embedded usage.
 Therefore, this project only works with Capacitor 2.X.